Baked mushrooms, broken bread is a simple yet sophisticated melding of two enduring entertaining icons: stuffed mushrooms and Thanksgiving stuffing.

 - 2 anchovies, finely chopped (optional)

 - 1/3 cup olive oil, plus 2 tablespoons for drizzling

 - Splash (big or small, according to your discretion) brandy

 - 1 pound smallish to medium cremini mushrooms, trimmed

 - Salt and freshly ground black pepper

-- 3. In another large bowl, combine the lemon juice, anchovies, 1/3 cup olive oil, brandy, and mushrooms and toss gently.
+- 3. In another large bowl, combine the lemon juice, anchovies, 1/3 cup olive oil, and brandy.
+Add the mushrooms and toss gently.
 Season with salt and pepper and toss again.
 Add the cheese and herb mixture and toss once more.

-- 4. Tip the mixture onto a large, lightly oiled baking sheet.
-Cover the baking sheet with foil so there are no gaps and bake for 30 minutes.
-Then remove the foil and bake until tender, another 5 to 15 minutes, depending on the size of the mushrooms.
+- 4. Turn the mixture onto the baking sheet.
+Cover with foil and bake for 30 minutes.
+Then remove the foil and bake until the mushrooms are tender, 5 to 15 minutes more, depending on the size of the mushrooms.

 - 6. Just before serving, place the dried broken bread on a large platter and spoon the mushrooms and their juices, if there are any, over the top.
 If desired, drizzle with olive oil.
 Sprinkle with more parsley, rosemary, and thyme.

 In Advance Advice